r4ruk/openrelik-pipeline/README.md

 bash install.sh
 ```
 > [!NOTE]
 > This will generate an `admin` user and password.
-The password will be displayed when the deployment is complete..
+The password will be displayed when the deployment is complete.
+Make sure to save it.

 ### Step 4 - Deploy Timesketch worker